1ud0v1c/AndroidBitmapEffects/README.md

 ![Application view](https://github.com/1ud0v1c/AndroidBitmapEffects/raw/master/screenshots/application.png "")

-Just a little library for Android to be able to play with Bitmap
+Just a little library for Android to be able to play with Bitmap.
+You can choose an image from our gallery and try the effects.

 ## Examples